Epilepsy and Seizures in Children

 the electrical problems in your child’s brain.

-Your child may not need medicine for life.
-Some children are taken off medicine if
+Your child may or may not need medicine for life.
+Some children are taken off medicine

-they have had no seizures for 1 to 2 years.
+if they have not had seizures for 1 to 2 years.
 This will be determined by your child's

 If medicine doesn’t work well enough for your child to control seizures or your child